Phoenix and Arizona Top Divorce & Court Lawyers

 Before filing for divorce, the petitioner must select the packet to be completed depending on whether or not there are children in the marriage and fill out the corresponding forms to the best of their abilities.

-Step 2: Filing the Paperwork with the Court
+Step 2: Filing the Divorce Paperwork with an Arizona Court

 Before filing the papers to the clerk of the courts, the petitioner should make two copies of all documents – one for the respondent, and one to keep.
 The original packet goes out to the court.